dotnet/arcade/Repro Environment/ReproTool Documentation.md

 The workspace and files that contain information of the machine are located under the `D:\` directory.
 Go inside the workspace to start debugging the problem.

 ### Linux
-Run `source /home/helixbot/repro.sh` to set some environment variables and get to the directory where the test was executed.
+Follow the instructions provided in the shell environment.
+Then run `. repro.sh` to set some environment variables and get to the directory where the test was executed.
 You'll find the executables, the dll, pdb, logs, etc.

+Note: Each Repo/job has a different way of running test.
+You could find this information in the logs of test.
+For example, for CoreFx run `sh Runtest.sh $HELIX_CORRELATION_PAYLOAD`

 ### Mac
+1. `cd dotnetbuild/work/`
+2. Go to the latest updated folder.
+You could see the files information by doing `ls -la`
+3. Once in that folder keep doing `cd <folder>` until you find the folder with the name `payload`
-Run `source repro.sh` to set some environment variables and get to the directory where the test was executed.
+4. Run `. repro.sh` to set some environment variables and get to the directory where the test was executed.
 You'll find the executables, the dll, pdb, logs, etc.

+Note: Each Repo/job has a different way of running test.
+You could find this information in the logs of test.
+For example, for CoreFx run `sh Runtest.sh $HELIX_CORRELATION_PAYLOAD`

 # How to use it in Jenkins
 When a job inside a PR fails, click on details to go to Jenkins and **Log In**.